-The return to a national conception of rights and moral education
+British rights for British schools (in England)

-In 2010 the Conservative led Coalition Government, with Michael Gove as secretary of state of education, reviewed the national curriculum, launching a new curriculum for children from September 2014.
-The new NC continued to emphasise that, "Every state-funded school must offer a curriculum which is balanced and broadly based and which: promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society prepares pupils at the school for the opportunities, responsibilities and experiences of later life."
-(DfE 2013: 5).
-The curriculum stated that moral education would provide pupils with an introduction to the essential knowledge they need to be educated citizens but this did not include human rights.
-Citizenship Education retained its place in the National Curriculum, and its content areas continued to refer to the rights and responsibilities of citizens and also should teach them about "local, regional and international governance and the United Kingdom’s relations with the rest of Europe, the Commonwealth, the United Nations and the wider world".
+The Conservative-led coalition government launched a new national curriculum for children in September 2014.
+The new curriculum continued to emphasise that, ‘Every state-funded school must offer a curriculum which is balanced and broadly based and which: promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and prepares pupils at the school for the opportunities, responsibilities and experiences of later life.’
+(DfE, 2013: 5).
+The curriculum stated that moral education would provide pupils with an introduction to the essential knowledge they need to be educated without particular reference to human rights.
+Citizenship Education retained its place in the National Curriculum including content around the rights and responsibilities of citizens, local, regional and international governance and the United Kingdom’s relations with the rest of Europe, the United Nations and the wider world.
 This included human rights and international law.
-CE retained a human rights dimension but overall there was a change in the tone about the moral education of citizens.
-The new curriculum stepped back from the language of the previous Labour government.
-Ensuring young citizens challenge injustice and be committed to human rights was no longer a priority.
+The new curriculum stepped back from the language of global and social change but focused on the conservation of shared national values.
+The new curriculum made no reference to ensuring young citizens challenge injustice or become committed to human rights.

-The political right had been making noises to scrap the Human Rights Act for some time and replace it with a Bill of Rights (Horne and Maer 2011).
-This was a Conservative policy pledge for both 2010 and 2015 elections (Conservatives 2015).
-The Liberal Democrat coalition partner prevented its replacement initially (Klug 2010) but the 2015 Conservative majority government has proposed its abolition with Michael Gove as Justice Minister to oversee its replacement with a British Bill of Rights.
-It is fundamental British values, extremism and anti-terrorism that marks the debate around the values schools should promote in recent years and this has led to some complex negotiation of how national interests stand in relation to human rights and education.
-In a speech about Islam and British values, Prime Minister David Cameron said:
+The transformational and transcendent dimensions had been removed.
+The political right had been wanting to remove the Human Rights Act for some time and replace it with a British Bill of Rights (Horne and Maer, 2011).
+This was a Conservative policy pledge for both 2010 and 2015 elections (Conservatives, 2015).
+The Liberal Democrat coalition partner prevented its replacement initially (Klug, 2010) but the 2015 Conservative majority government has proposed its abolition and its replacement with a British Bill of Rights.
+PREVENT, fundamental British values, extremism and anti-terrorism have marked the debate around the values schools should promote in recent years.
+This has led to complex negotiation of how national interests stand in relation to human rights and education.
+In a speech about Islam and British values, the then Prime Minister David Cameron said:

 I believe a genuinely liberal country [...] believes in certain values and actively promotes them.
 Freedom of speech, freedom of worship, democracy, the rule of law, equal rights regardless of race, sex or sexuality.
 It says to its citizens, this is what defines us as a society: to belong here is to believe in these things.
 Now, each of us in our own countries, I believe, must be unambiguous and hard- nosed about this defense of our liberty.
-(Cameron 2011)
+(Cameron, 2011)

 Cameron argued human rights were an essential component of liberal values and stressed they were compatible with Islam.
-This articulation of 'Britishness' is made at a time of heightened concern about and terrorism and the radicalizing of young people.
-Cameron refers to human rights as part of Britain's liberal values and national identity, rather than as an expression of a shared international solidarity.
-He articulates human rights as things that emerge through British traditions.
+This articulation of 'Britishness' is made at a time of heightened concern about terrorism and the radicalising of young people.
+Cameron refers to rights as part of the conservation of Britain's liberal values, national traditions, rather than as an expression of a shared international solidarity.